-When making a Will in England or Wales, you need to sign it in front of two independent witnesses in order for the Will to be valid.
-There are rules around who should and shouldn’t be allowed to be a witness.
+When making a Will in England or Wales, you need to sign it in front of two independent witnesses in order for the Will to be legally valid.
+There are rules around who is and isn't allowed to witness a Will, as we explain.

 Who Should Not Witness Your Will?

-We would always advise that the following people should not be your witnesses:
+We would always advise that the following people do not witness your Will:

 - Your husband/wife or civil partner

-- Any of your beneficiaries, who are the people you intend to inherit from your Estate
+- Any of your Beneficiaries (the people you intend to inherit from your Estate)

-- The husband/wife or civil partner of a beneficiary in your Will
+- The husband/wife or civil partner of your Beneficiaries

 - Anyone under the age of 18 years of age